OTHER VASCULAR DISORDERS

 Differential diagnosis

-- PRES is characterized by vasogenic edema involving the parietal and occipital lobes without clear territorial distribution, headache, and seizures
+- PRES is characterized by vasogenic edema involving the parietal and occipital lobes without clear territorial distribution, accompanied by symptoms such as headache and seizures

-- compared to ischemia, the foci are hyperintense on the ADC map
+- compared to ischemia, the foci in PRES appear hyperintense on the ADC map

-- ischemia or hemorrhage may develop as a complication of PRES
+- ischemia or hemorrhage may develop as complications of PRES

-- compared to ischemia, the foci are hyperintense on the ADC map
+- compared to ischemia, the foci in PRES appear hyperintense on the ADC map

 - exclude: